 Q: I know you must love all the light from the glass doors, but does the lack of privacy bother you?

 So, I thought it might.
-We actually meant to go with seeded glass but forgot to do anything about that until it was too late and the doors were ordered (whoops).
+We actually meant to go with seeded glass but forgot to do anything about that until it was too late.
 When we moved in, I realized even if we had a solid front door it would make no difference for privacy because we have windows everywhere.

 This style of glass door is pretty common in our neighborhood.
 A few of our neighbors have the seeded glass doors (they blur everything looking in/out) and they seem to let just as much light in.
-That’s a nice idea.
 But clearly I’m a sucker for light so… no, no regrets although it was not intentional.
 I can see how it could be bothersome if your living spaces are towards the front of the house.